 Mark can be contacted at Mark@thermochem.com

-Paula can be contacted at Paula@thermochem.com.
+Steven Swasey can be reached at email@example.com

 Elisabeth has 10 years’ experience in geothermal geochemical interpretations for production monitoring, integrated resource conceptual model development, well targeting, and resource development feasibility studies.
 Elisabeth currently serves as the Geochemistry Manager for Thermochem.
 While living in Indonesia for 4 years, she served as project manager for large geoscience projects including a multi-year conceptual and numerical modeling study and production forecast scenarios for a 100 MW expansion at the Ulubelu geothermal field, conceptual model development for the Gunung Talang and Gunung Kembar geothermal prospects in Sumatra, and multiple years of annual reporting on geochemistry Lahendong and Sibayak.
 Elisabeth also has worldwide geothermal project experience in Kenya, Colombia, Chile, Turkey, New Zealand and the United States performing exploration surveys and conducting field geochemistry services.
 She is currently based in New Zealand.
 Elisabeth earned her M.Sc. in Geochemistry from the Colorado School of Mines where she worked on several DOE-funded research grants to study geothermal resource potential in continental rift systems.